dpvtank/Balzac/_drafts/2020-06-29-reimagining-linkedin.md

 ---
 published: false
 ---
+LinkedIn is not ready for the future of work.
+With its profoundly broken system, it encourages the existing system which makes people miserable, bored, and exhausted from engaging in "professional" learning.

+LinkedIn, maybe just due to its size, is the kid no one wants to play with on the playground but is forced to.
+This is not success.
+This is compulsion.
+The leaders of LinkedIn should note that metrics that emerge from compulsion do not indicate a strong ecosystem.

+This has given rise to an entire ecosystem whose entire job titles are about how to hack, fix, push, pull the levers of LinkedIn.
+This would be okay if it were companies trying to optimize for customers and potential candidates.
+But it is candidates themsleves who are commoditizing themselves.

+To reimagine LinkedIn is to realistically look at the future of work, role of the individual, work that makes us happy, and the need of the economy that is meant to make us constant learners, connectors, creators, and makers.
+LinkedIn as a system is not at all ready for this revolution.

+If anything, LinkedIn is a reactive system where people line up to stand out in a sea of sameness.

 LinkedIn is profoundly broken.
 It may not seem that way based on pure numbers.
 Its valuation, its unicorn status, or its active user base.

 It's purpose is supposed to be: "connect the world's professionals to make them productive and successful."